operator-framework/olm-book/docs/what-is-an-operator.md

 # What is an Operator?

-Operators are software extensions to Kubernetes that make use of custom resources to manage applications and their components.
+Operators are software extensions to Kubernetes that make use of custom resources to manage applications and their operands.
 [Kubernetes documents](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/)

 In the real world, we can define Operators: as a person who operates on some task(machine, equipment, process).
 Let's say it works on a given task "X".
-What qualities are required to peform the task X?

 We can classify an operator qualities into three categories:

 * Observe
 * Analyze